-4b: Chromebooks under repair
+3a: Chromebooks under repair

 - Loaner Chromebooks may be issued to students when they leave their Chromebook for repair. - Students using loaner Chromebooks will be responsible for any damages incurred while the chromebook is in possession of the student.
-The student may pay full replacement cost if the Chromebook is lost or stolen.
+The student will pay full replacement cost if the Chromebook is lost or stolen.

-4c: Charging your Chromebook (at school)
+3b: Charging your Chromebook (at school)